-- To help students understand the importance of critical thinking
+Goal III.
+Introduce students the Brookfield model of critical thinking

 Every student enrolled in the first-year seminar course, “Critical Thinking in the Liberal Arts and Sciences,” will be required to read the following text: Becoming a Learner by Matthew Sanders.

 Each first-year seminar course will be assigned a peer mentor.
 The peer mentor is typically a sophomore student who will be available to help orient first-year students to college life.